Where is it stated that you cannot attach the racks to the building?

 12.3 Storage racks located at levels above the grade elevation shall be designed to resist design seismic forces that consider the responses of the building and storage racks as a combined structure to seismic ground motion.

-Note: Storage racks and buildings have inherently different dynamic behaviours.
-Accordingly, any interconnection of the two will invariably lead to force transfers between them.
+Note: Storage racks and buildings have inherently different dynamic behaviors.
+Accordingly, any interconnection between the two will invariably lead to force transfers.
 In seismic events, the transfer is almost invariably from the high drift rack to the low drift building.
-Given the enormous mass disparity between them, such connections require either careful design or provisions to defeat any force transfer at all by maintaining a proper separation.
+Given their enormous mass disparity, such connections require careful design or provisions to defeat any force transfer by maintaining a proper separation.

-To read more on the subject: Recommended Clearances Between Pallet Racks and a Building's Structure
+To read more on the subject: Minimum Distances Between Pallet Racking and Building Structures